-Medical anthropology, Islam, aging and end-of-life care, Science and Technology Studies, gender, reproductive technologies, Middle East and North Africa and the United States
+Anthropology: Medical anthropology, aging and end-of-life care, pain management, reproductive health, Islam, technology, gender, Middle East and North Africa, the United States

-Cortney Hughes Rinker earned her Ph.D. in Anthropology from the University of California, Irvine with emphases in Feminist Studies and Medicine, Science, and Technology Studies.
+Cortney Hughes Rinker is Associate Professor in the Department of Sociology and Anthropology and the Director of the Global Affairs program.
+She earned her Ph.D. in Anthropology from the University of California, Irvine with emphases in Feminist Studies and Medicine, Science, and Technology Studies.
 Her teaching and research interests are in medical anthropology, Islam, aging and end-of-life care, public policy, reproduction, Middle East Studies, development, science and technology, and applied anthropology.
-She conducted long-term research (2005-2009) on reproductive healthcare among working-class women in Rabat, Morocco, which turned into her book Islam, Development, and Urban Women’s Reproductive Practices (Routledge 2013).
+She conducted long-term research (2005-2009) on reproductive healthcare among working-class women in Rabat, Morocco, which turned into her book Islam, Development, and Urban Women’s Reproductive Practices (Routledge, 2013).
 This research focused on the ways the country’s new development policies impact how childbearing and childrearing practices are promoted to women and how women incorporate these practices into their ideas of citizenship.
 AnthroWorks, a popular academic blog, selected her dissertation on this subject as one of the Top 40 North American Dissertations in Cultural Anthropology for 2010.
 Before joining George Mason, Cortney was a postdoctoral fellow at the Arlington Innovation Center for Health Research at Virginia Tech where she worked in conjunction with a healthcare organization in southwest Virginia developing projects to improve end-of-life care and psychiatric services in a rural Appalachian town.
-She is currently engaged in three research projects.
-The first examines the role of Islam in end-of-life care and examines how Islamic beliefs about the body, illness, and death intersect with policies, practices, and standards in the United States health care system.
-She conducts ethnographic research primarily in the Washington, D.C. area.
-The second project focuses on the experience of pain during terminal illness in Morocco.
-She has a particular interest in the use of pain medication and how laws and regulations surrounding prescriptions impact people’s bodies and physical suffering.
-The third study looks at how religious apps for the iPhone and similar devices help people (Jewish, Muslim, and Christian) develop or carry out their faith and how people consider themselves to be religious within the context of neoliberalism and mobility.
-Cortney has published articles in peer-reviewed journals, including Medical Anthropology Quarterly, the Arab Studies Journal, Medical Anthropology, the Interdisciplinary Journal of Research on Religion, and the Journal of Telemedicine and e-Health.
-A chapter of hers appears in the edited volume Anthropology of the Middle East and North Africa: Into the New Millennium (Indiana University Press, 2013) and she has been a guest on WVTF Roanoke to discuss end-of-life care.
-Cortney also co-edited (with Sheena Nahm) and contributed to Applied Anthropology: Unexpected Spaces, Topics, and Methods (Routledge, 2016) and serves as the co-editor of Anthropology & Aging (2017-19), the official publication of the Association for Association for Anthropology, Gerontology, and the Life Course.

 "A Place to Belong: Colonial Pasts, Modern Discourses, and Contraceptive Practices in Morocco."
 In Anthropology of the Middle East and North Africa: Into the New Millennium, edited by Sherine Hafez and Susan Slyomovics, 239-257.
 Bloomington: Indiana University Press, 2013.